Scroll To See More Images

 Our mission at STYLECASTER is to bring style to the people, and we only feature products we think you’ll love as much as we do.
 Please note that if you purchase something by clicking on a link within this story, we may receive a small commission of the sale.

-If you perform a quick Google search for Lotion P50 dupes, you’ll find the majority of results include this affordable toner that you can buy at Target.
+If you perform a quick Google search for Lotion P50 dupes, you’ll find the majority of results include this affordable toner.
 This acid toner does have a few main differences from the P50, however.
 First of all, its acid base is glycolic acid, not lactic like P50’s.
 It’s also formulated with ginseng, which can help boost circulation in the skin, giving you a rosy glow while reducing puffiness.
 It also contains aloe vera to combat the irritation from the acid and other harsher actives to help keep pH in balance and reduce redness as well.

 While not a budget dupe, the SkinCeuticals Equalizing Toner’s main active ingredient is, like the P50, lactic acid.
 Known as an effective yet hydrating acid, lactic acid is great for mature, dry and sensitive skin types because it effectively exfoliates with less redness, dryness, and peeling associated with the other AHAs.
 It’s also touted for its “equalizing” or balancing properties, like P50, thanks to soothing ingredients like aloe vera and circulation-inducing chamomile extract.